Gender Inequality in Metal Music Production (Pauwke Berkers & Julian Schaap)

 Bart Braun for Trouw (Dutch newspaper)

 Jan-Peter Herbst for Metal Music Studies

 Gareth Heritage for Leisure

 Peter van der Ploeg for NRC Handelsblad (Dutch newspaper)

 Elvis has Finally Left the Building?
 Boundary Work, Whiteness and the Reception of Rock Music in Comparative Perspective (dissertation)

 Music has phenomenal unifying powers.
 Yet, notwithstanding music’s ability to unite people, it seems to do so while following the divisions that we find in the social fabric of society – on the basis of gender or race/ethnicity, for example.
 This dissertation explores why this is the case, by specifically focusing on the rock music genre.
 Has Elvis and the whiteness and masculinity he came to represent, left the building?

-Best Thesis 2019 Award of the Erasmus Graduate School of Social Sciences and the Humanities
+Winner of the Best Thesis 2019 Award of the Erasmus Graduate School of Social Sciences and the Humanities

 “Julian Schaap’s thesis ‘Elvis has finally left the building?
 Boundary work, whiteness and the reception of rock music in comparative perspective’ receives the 2019 award for Best Thesis.
 His study is theoretically nuanced, uses multiple methods and is historically well rooted.
 Also almost all included case studies have been published already.”
 Read more here.